Blog · AI

 Figma highlights the extraction of variables and components via its MCP server to improve code consistency.

-Implementation: from Figma to Cursor, then up to your API
+Implementation: from Figma to Cursor, then to your API

-The aim here is not to give you a magic recipe.
-The aim is to clarify the steps, so you know what to fit into your workflow.
+The goal here isn’t to give you a magic recipe.
+The goal is to clarify the steps, so you know what to frame in your workflow.

 Desktop option

-In Figma desktop, you switch to Dev Mode and then activate the desktop MCP server in the inspection panel.
-Figma then indicates the local address of the server.
+In Figma desktop, switch to Dev Mode, then enable the desktop MCP server in the inspection panel.
+Figma then displays the server’s local address.

 Remote option (hosted)

-You connect your client (VS Code, Cursor, Claude Code) to the Figma remote server via the MCP endpoint, then you authorize access (OAuth).
-The Figma doc shows an example mcp.json configuration for VS Code, and a guided flow for Cursor.
+You connect your client (VS Code, Cursor, Claude Code) to the remote Figma server via the MCP endpoint, then grant access (OAuth).
+Figma’s documentation shows an example mcp.json configuration for VS Code and a guided flow for Cursor.

 {